nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 twitter: gerald_arthur
 ---

+*Updated February 9, 2015*

+*Hi, [Livia Labate](https://twitter.com/livlab) here, [Knight-Mozilla Fellow](http://opennews.org/what/fellowships/) working with the Visuals team.
+These great instructions have been verified for OS X Yosemite and a few tips and clarifications added throughout.*

 *Updated June 12, 2014.*

 *Hey everyone, I'm [Tyler Fisher](https://twitter.com/tylrfishr), the Winter/Spring 2014 news apps intern.
 Today, I setup my work machine with OS X Mavericks and found some new wrinkles in the process, so I thought I would update this blog post to reflect the latest changes.
 [Shelly Tan](https://twitter.com/Tan_Shelly) and [Helga Salinas](https://twitter.com/helga_salinas) also contributed to this post.*